KingSlme/unity-health-and-shield-system/README.md

 ## Setup
 - Add the HealthSystem or HealthAndShieldSystem script to a GameObject
-- Add the desired UI prefab to a canvas or World prefab to a GameObject and set its system reference in the inspector
+- Add the desired UI prefab to a Canvas or World prefab to a GameObject and set its system reference in the inspector
 - Subscribe methods to the desired events

 ## Health Events